Richard Laurence Marquette

 Richard Lawrence Marquette (also known as Dick Marquette; born December 12, 1934) is an American serial killer who killed three women, drained their blood, mutilated and dismembered their bodies, and scattered their remains between 1961 and 1975.
-He was the first person ever to be added as an eleventh name on the FBI Ten Most Wanted List, in connection with the 1961 murder of Joan Caudle in Portland, Oregon.
-He has been incarcerated at the Oregon State Penitentiary since June 1975.
+He was the first person to be added as an eleventh name on the FBI Ten Most Wanted List, in connection with the 1961 murder of Joan Caudle in Portland, Oregon.
+He is currently incarcerated at Eastern Oregon Correctional Institution.

 Personal background

-Richard Laurence (Lawrence) Marquette was born on December 12, 1934 in Portland, Oregon.
+Richard Laurence (Lawrence) Marquette was born on December 12, 1934, in Portland, Oregon.